-This work was supported by National Institutes of Health grants (R21AI166120, R35GM128648 (the latter specifically supported some of the in-lab developments and in vitro experiments)), The Camille and Henry Dreyfus Foundation, the Society for Laboratory Automation and Screening (SLASFG2020, UNL), Ronald E. McNair Scholars (DLH), Louis Stokes Alliance for Minority Participation (DLH), and the University of Washington.
+This work was supported by National Institutes of Health grants (R21AI166120, R35GM128648 (the latter specifically supported some of the in-lab developments and in vitro experiments)), The Camille and Henry Dreyfus Foundation, an Alfred P. Sloan Research Fellowship, the David and Lucile Packard Foundation, the Automation Society for Laboratory and Screening (SLASFG2020, UNL), Ronald E. McNair Scholars (DLH), Louis Stokes Alliance for Minority Participation (DLH), and the University of Washington.
 REDCap at UW ITHS is supported by the National Center For Advancing Translational Sciences of the National Institutes of Health under Award Number UL1 TR002319.
 The content is solely the responsibility of the authors and does not necessarily represent the official views of the Society for Laboratory Automation and Screening, the National Institutes of Health, or other funding sources.

-We would also like to thank Lochlan Hickok and Paul Miller for helping facilitate shipping and logistics; and Yixuan Zhou, Aryam Chhazal, Ben Mous, and Juan C. Sanchez for helping with device fabrication.
+We would also like to thank Lochlan Hickok and Paul Miller for helping facilitate shipping and logistics; Yixuan Zhou, Aryam Chhazal, Ben Mous, and Juan C. Sanchez for helping with device fabrication; and David N. Phan for making the Schematic of the CandyCollect device dimensions.
 Moreover, we thank the participants enrolled in this study.